mattforni/notes/languages/italiano/corsa-5.md

-ci si lava le mani - you wash your hands come stai oggi - how are you today? i contatti - the contacts (as in telephone) devo stare a letto - I have to stay in bed diecimila - ten thousand duemila - two thousand
+ci si lava le mani - you wash your hands come stai oggi - how are you today? i contatti - the contacts (as in telephone) mi dai un suggerimento? - Can you give me some advice? devo stare a letto - I have to stay in bed diecimila - ten thousand duemila - two thousand